 The Mercy Oak by Kathryn R. Wall.
 Fiction.
 Another in her Bay Tanner Mystery series.
 Loved it.
 I encourage anyone who hasn’t read her books to check them out.
-There are 15 books in the series.
-The all take place in the Hilton Head low country area.
-Library Journal states: “Sue Grafton, Sara Paretsky and Marica Muller… quintessential writers of the modern female private eye novel.
-Wall, in a quiet and unassuming way, has produced a body of work of equal quality .
-Highly recommended.”
+There are 14 books in the series.
+Highly recommended!

 Till next month, keep reading my friends.